WeblateOrg/weblate/docs/admin/access.rst

 Access control
 ==============

-Weblate uses privileges system based on Django.
+Weblate uses privileges system based on Django, but is extended in several ways to allow managing access at more fine grained level.
+See :ref:`acl` and :ref:`groupacl` for more detailed information on those extensions.

 The default setup (after you run :djadmin:`setupgroups`) consists of three groups `Guests`, `Users` and `Managers` which have privileges as described above.
-All new users are automatically added to `Users` group.
+All new users are automatically added to `Users` group (thanks to :ref:`autogroup`).
 The `Guests` groups is used for not logged in users.

-Basically `Users` are meant as regular translators and `Managers` for developers who need more control over the translation - they can force committing changes to VCS, push changes upstream (if Weblate is configured to do so) or disable translation (eg. when there are some major changes happening upstream).

 To customize this setup, it is recommended to remove privileges from `Users` group and create additional groups with finer privileges (eg. `Translators`